Signed Into Law

 Which agencies enforce HB2253?

-HB2253 is enforced by Local Governing Bodies (School Boards, City Councils, MUD Boards) and County Election Officers.
+HB2253 is enforced by County Election Officers and Local Governing Bodies (School Boards, City Councils, MUD Boards).

 Q

-The compliance urgency for HB2253 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB2253 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q